-The Foreign and Commonwealth Office (FCO) advise against all but essential travel to Nepal.
+The Foreign and Commonwealth Office (FCO) advise against all but essential travel to the following districts of Nepal:

 Never trek alone.
 Use a reputable agency, remain on established routes and walk with at least one other person.
 Take note of weather conditions and forecasts, and come prepared.
 Altitude sickness is a risk in all trekking regions.
 See Trekking in Nepal.

 All airports are open and both international and domestic flights are operating as normal.
 All air carriers from Nepal have been refused permission to operate air services to the EU due to safety concerns.
 See Safety and security

 There is a general threat from terrorism.
 See Terrorism

 Around 40,000 British nationals visited Nepal in 2013.
 Most visits are trouble-free.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.